The Profile of the European Film Market

 EFM Industry Debates, in cooperation with The Hollywood Reporter, Screen International and Variety, brings together international experts for three panel discussions focused on the current and future issues facing the industry.
 These high-profile events are presented by IFA.

-Meet the Docs promotes networking and exchange among buyers, sellers, directors and producers of documentaries.
-Established in 2009, the initiative is a collaboration between the EFM and European Documentary Network (EDN).
+DocSalon promotes networking and exchange among buyers, sellers, directors and producers of documentaries.
+Established in 2009 and formerly known as Meet the Docs, the initiative is a collaboration between the EFM and European Documentary Network (EDN).

 At the centre of Europe’s most exciting startup hub, the EFM takes leading entrepreneurs based in Europe and connects them with the film and audiovisual media industries.
 EFM Startups, successfully launched in 2015, gives EFM visitors the opportunity to tap in to carefully selected startup companies, who can provide the technical know-how to implement new production, distribution or marketing strategies or help them develop new ideas.